mit4web/ajax-to-python-example/README.md

 3) Drag in the 'Trigger' Module from Logic
       - Set the Mode to 'Webhook'
-      - Create a Variable Called 'Name' and give it a default name (i.e. Mr. John Smith III ).
+      - Create a Variable Called 'Name' and give it a default name (i.e. Captain Way Script III ).

 ![](readme_gifs/create_trigger.gif)